 There have been seasons of my life that I have made a heroic effort to get up by 5 or 5:30 in order to drink some coffee, get some computer work done, and start a load of laundry before the kids get up.
 However, I currently get up about the same time as the kids most days.
-This is because I am bad about going to bed early… plus I often still woken up in the night by the younger ones.
+This is because I am bad about going to bed early… plus I often am still awakened in the night by the younger ones.
 Let’s just say I am grumpus rumpus mom if I don’t get adequate sleep.

 The kids usually have an easy breakfast while I get going for the day.
 This is when I caffeinate, empty the dishwasher, and start a load of laundry.
 I also prepare our first items for school.
 I am not always good about sitting down to eat, but I try to join the kids for a few minutes instead of wolfing down an egg while standing up.

 We don’t have a basket for “morning basket” time, but we do a loose version of this same principle.
 (Here’s an article from Pam Barnhill on morning time, or morning basket, if you aren’t familiar with the concept.)
 I am not as ritualistic or disciplined as many homeschoolers in this area, but spending some time together working on common subjects is certainly a nice way to start our day.

 Typically, this is the time when we read our history stories, science studies or activities, and maybe read a chapter of our current read aloud.
 On Tuesdays, we often (but not always) do “Tuesday Tea Time,” when we read poems aloud over tea with milk and sugar in miniature cups.
 On Fridays, we do “Friday Fred Day” (can you tell I like alliteration?), when we read aloud from the grammar version of Life of Fred in the mornings.